tesselle/tabula/README.md

 ![](man/figures/README-rank-1.png)

-Spot matrix (no doubt easier to read than a heatmap) allows direct examination of data (above/below some threshold):
+Spot matrix (no doubt easier to read than a heatmap [1]) allows direct examination of data (above/below some threshold):

 ``` r
 plotSpot(count, threshold = "mean")